dcbr/PL_project/README.md

 Repository for the project of the Programming Languages course

 # Group
-Bart Claessens
+Bart Claessens,
-Bram De Cooman
+Bram De Cooman,
-Brede Kristensen
 Brede Kristensen